Communication Studies Graduate Program

 We welcome both students who ultimately seek a Ph.D as well as those who wish to pursue the MA as a launchpad for other careers.
 Rather than training students for particular workplace settings, we aim to develop knowledge and skills that are applicable to a wide range of professional contexts.

 Our faculty are prominent, active, award-winning scholars in Communication Studies.
 Several have received top paper, article, and book awards from their respective divisions of the National Communication Association and the Western States Communication Association.
 In addition, many of our faculty members have earned university-level teaching awards at UM, and two (Betsy Bach and Sara Hayden) have been recognized with WSCA's Master Teacher Award with the Western States Communication Association.

-To get a glimpse of the kinds of courses that you might take as a graduate student in our department, check out the syllabi for our 400 and 500-level courses.
+To get a glimpse of the kinds of courses that you might take as a graduate student in our department, check out our 400 and 500-level courses.